AusRegistry/ari-toolkit/readme.md

     /* Tell the manager to execute the command.
 The response includes the response extension */ manager.execute(new Transaction(new DomainInfoCommand(domainName, password), domainInfoResponse));

 Obtain the DS data associated with the domain.
 This will be returned as a list of DSData objects.
-First check that the extension has been initalised, because if there are no SecDNS extension elements in the return XML, the object will initalise.
+First check that the extension has been initialised, because if there are no SecDNS extension elements in the return XML, the object will initalise.
 This only occurs if DNSSEC data is not applied to the domain:

     if (secDNSExt.isInitialised()) {
        final List<DSData> dsDataList = secDNSExt.getInfData().getDsDataList();
     }
+Created Domain  check premium response to get the create and renew premium price values and to check if the domain is premium.

+    DomainCheckPremiumResponse response = new DomainCheckPremiumResponse();
+    response.getCreatePrice(domain_name);
+    response.getCreatePrice(index);
+    response.getRenewPrice(domain_name);
+    response.getRenewPrice(index);
+    response.isPremiun(domain_name);
+    response.isPremiun(index);

 ## Implementation Notes